QikaiGu/scalding-emr-tutorial/README.md

 ## Step 4 - Executing Remotely With Elasticity and Elastic MapReduce

 Included in this tutorial is `elasticity.rb`, a small script that utilizes the [Elasticity](https://github.com/rslifka/elasticity) gem to submit your shiny new Scalding job to EMR.
-It also relies on Elasticity to upload the test data prior to running the job, so you don't have to be concerned about how to make your job tests data EMR-accessible.
+It also relies on Elasticity to upload the test data prior to running the job, so you don't have to be concerned about how to make your job data EMR-accessible.

 ### Step 4a - Install Elasticity